How to categorify the ring of integers localized at two: Introduction

 Barwick et al.~\cite{BGHNS} construct triangulated categories (and stable $\infty$-categories) with Grothendieck groups isomorphic to localizations $S^{-1}\Z$ of $\Z$ along any set $S$ of primes, as well as more general localizations.
 For these localizations a monoidal or some tensor product structure on the underlying categories does not seem to be present, either, to turn Grothendieck groups into rings.

-\n{\bf Acknowledgments.} The authors are grateful to Bangming Deng, Peter Samuelson and Marco Schlichting for helpful conversations.
+\n{\bf Acknowledgments.} The authors are grateful to the referee for a suggestion leading to Remark \ref{rmk char}.
+Thank Bangming Deng, Peter Samuelson and Marco Schlichting for helpful conversations.
 M.K. was partially supported by the NSF grant DMS-1406065 while working on the paper.
 Y.T. was partially supported by the NSFC 11601256.